Afrobeats: Late-2010s

 In the late 2010s, international record labels Universal and Warner Music began to invest money into Afrobeats artists.

 In 2018, French-Malian singer Aya Nakamura released "Djadja".
 The song became a number 1 hit in France and the Netherlands, as well as becoming certified gold in Belgium and Switzerland.
 The song gained over 400 million views on YouTube.
 She became the first French artist to secure seven top 10 songs in the French Singles chart and the first French singer to gain a number 1 album in the Netherlands since Edith Piaf in 1967, and became the most streamed French female artist in the world.
 Her sophomore album Nakamura became certified gold in France.
 Her rise has been notable due to the relative difficulty French black women have had in gaining mainstream popularity in France.

 In June 2018, prominent American rapper Kanye West released his album titled Ye.
 Fans of Kanye West that searched for his album also, unintentionally, came across Burna Boy's song called "Ye" (released in January).
 This led to a 200% spike in streams for Burna Boy, gaining over 11.2 million streams in the United States.
+By the late 2010s, Burna Boy emerged as the leading figure in Afrobeats, selling out stadiums in both the U.K and U.S., having a number one album on the UK Album Chart, amassing ten Grammy nominations and becoming the most streamed African artist, all of which was the first by an African artist.

 In August 2019, Mr Eazi launched emPawa Africa, a talent incubation initiative to nurture and support up-and-coming artistes in Africa.
 The platform will be used to help promote upcoming artists and give them a major platform.
 The initiative is also supported by YouTube Music.